The Onions Were Never the Point

 3.5

-In these moments, we say yes with our mouths and no with our behavior.
-And then we wonder why others don’t get it.
+We say yes with our mouths and no with our behavior.
+Then wonder why others don’t get it.

-Here’s the thing that I’ve learned over time: controlling how help reaches me is a way of refusing it.
+Controlling how help reaches us is a subtle way of refusing it.

 Help rarely arrives in the exact shape we imagined.
-The onions will be cut wrong.
+The onions will be cut wrongly.
 The bedtime routine will be slightly off.
 The email won’t sound like you.
-And we have two choices — correct it into oblivion, or just… let it land.

 Imperfect help is still help.
-Someone showing up in their way is still someone showing up.
+Someone showing up in their own way is still someone showing up.

 Let people love us in the shape they can.
 It’s almost always enough — once we stop measuring it against the shape we wished for.